-Initially, the patient needs to perform certain tests and oral check up to ascertain the reasons behind the medical condition.
-In case if the patient is suffering from TMJ disorder triggered due to stress, the following exercises can help in easing irritation and assist in getting relief from the discomfort quickly.
+Initially, the patient needs to perform certain tests and oral checks up to ascertain the reasons behind the medical condition.
+In case the patient is suffering from TMJ disorder triggered due by stress, the following exercises can help in easing irritation and assist in getting relief from the discomfort quickly.

-Most commonly reported symptoms of this disorder are facial pain, locked joint, pain in chewing, clicking sound while eating, and feeling of tiredness or pain in the jaw.
+The most commonly reported symptoms of this disorder are facial pain, locked joint, pain in chewing, clicking sounds while eating, and feeling of tiredness or pain in the jaw.

 1> Stretching Exercises

 When it comes to chewing and grinding, masticatory muscles play an important part.
 Stretching and massaging jaw muscles with fingertips for a few minutes at least ten times a day can offer relief.